-• Nitrogen losses from farming activities are minimised.
+• N loss(es) from farming activities are minimised.

 The Certified FEP Auditor shall provide the LOC against that target.
-The nutrient budget is a tool that will help the Certified FEP Auditor to assess whether nitrogen losses from farming activities are being minimised.
+The nutrient budget is a tool that will help the Certified FEP Auditor to assess whether N loss(es) from farming activities are being minimised.
 While not required, the Certified FEP Auditor should use as a guide, the GMP Loss Rate for the property where it is available.